iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 Insert data showing that the squalene content of wild-type strains was 4 times higher than that of engineering strains in the first measurement

-{% include figure.html image="https://static.igem.wiki/teams/5569/en/squalene-mva-po1f-fatase.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/en/squalene-mva-po1f-fatase.webp" caption="Figure 8 Squalene production" %}

 ### Cycle 2.2.2 remove of the restriction of rate-limiting reaction and enhancement of squalene preservation